Prime Minister of Malaysia: List of prime ministers by age

 The youngest person to assume the prime ministership was Abdul Razak Hussein, who, at the age of 48, succeeded to the office after the resignation of Tunku Abdul Rahman.
 The oldest person to assume the prime ministership was Mahathir Mohamad (as the 7th prime minister), who took the prime ministerial oath of office 62 days before turning 93.

-Died at age 53, Abdul Razak was also the youngest prime minister at the end of his tenure, and his lifespan was the shortest of any prime minister.
+Died at age 53, Abdul Razak Hussein was also the youngest prime minister at the end of his tenure, and his lifespan was the shortest of any prime minister.
 At age 59, Hussein Onn was the youngest person to become a former prime minister.
-The oldest prime minister at the end of his tenure was Mahathir (as the 7th prime minister) at 94.
-Mahathir was born before his two predecessors (Abdullah Ahmad Badawi & Najib Razak) (as the 7th prime minister).
+The oldest prime minister at the end of his tenure was Mahathir Mohamad (as the 7th prime minister) at 94.
+Mahathir Mohamad was born before his two predecessors (Abdullah Ahmad Badawi and Mohammad Najib Abdul Razak) (as the 7th prime minister).